joshstevens19/simple-uniswap-sdk/README.md

 ### allowance

 This method will return the allowance the user has allowed to be able to be moved on his behalf.
 Uniswap needs this allowance to be higher then the amount swapping for it to be able to move the tokens for the user.
-This always returned as a hex.
+This is always returned as a hex and not formatted for you.

 ```ts
 async allowance(ethereumAddress: string): Promise<string>